The Ultimate Guide to the Freelance Success You Deserve

 And it doesn’t matter if you’re not sure whether you have the right person on your prospect list.
 If you write an irresistible direct email, the person you contacted will probably forward your email to the person who hires freelancers.

-Your complete LinkedIn profile
+Complete your LinkedIn profile

 - Industry and location

-- Profile photo
+- Profile photo (professional)

-- Current position
+- Current position (under Experience)

 - Two past positions